jorisvervuurt/tutorials/Raspberry Pi/Installing and updating Node.js and npm.md

 We're now ready to install Node.js and npm.
 Type `sudo cp -R -f * /usr/local` and hit Return.
 Once this is done, Node.js and npm should be ready for use!

 To cleanup your home folder, type `cd ..` and hit Return.
 Then type `rm -R -f` followed by the name of the archive, a whitespace and the extracted folder name and hit Return.
-This should look something like this: `rm -R -f node-v14.17.0-linux-armv7l.tar.xz node-v14.17.0-linux-armv7l`
+This should look something like this: `rm -R -f node-v16.16.0-linux-armv7l.tar.xz node-v16.16.0-linux-armv7l`

 After running the above command, all installation files will be gone from your home folder.
 Node.js and npm should now be correctly installed and ready for use.
 Simply run `node -v` to see the version of the installed binary.
 Running `npm -v` should print the version of the installed npm binary.

 ## Updating Node.js and/or npm
 To update Node.js, simply follow the above instructions again.
 The old version will be overwritten.
-Note that the npm binary might be overwritten by a slightly older version, so if you want to you can update npm using the instructions below.
+Note that the `npm` binary might be overwritten by a slightly older version, so if you want to you can update `npm` using the instructions below.

-Updating npm is quite easy.
-Simply run `sudo npm install npm@latest -g` to install the latest version of npm.
+Updating `npm` is quite easy.
+Simply run `sudo npm install npm@latest -g` to install the latest version of `npm`.
 After running the command, type `npm -v` to see if the update went smoothly.